antmicro/audio-latency-tester/doc/source/usage.md

 ## Example measurement

-Example audio-channel latency measurement has been performed.
-The goal of this test was to measure the latency of `Google Meet` system.
+The audio-channel latency measurement was conducted to assess the latency of the `Google Meet` system.

 The device under test consisted of:

 * PC with Debian 12 system and `Google Meet` running in a `Google Chrome` web browser
 * An Android smartphone with `Google Meet` application

+Both devices were connected to `Google Meet` meeting via the same Wi-Fi network.
+A speaker connected to the [audio latency tester board](https://github.com/antmicro/audio-latency-tester-board) was placed in front of the smartphone, while a microphone board was attached to a headphones connected to the PC.

 10 recordings were made using: